Tutorials-Snippets/state-context-usereducer/README.md

+# React state management without Redux

-# This state (Context-API, useReducer, useState) management module is adaption of 2 -3 different online tutorials
+### This react state (Context-API, useReducer, useState) management module is an adaption of 2 -3 different online tutorials.
+The details of each online tutorial are provided below.

+Instead of using redux for state management, I have tried to use `Context-API`, `useReducer` and `useState` together to create state management (store) natively in React.
+This is a much better and simpler approach for most state management problems as compared to using Redux.
+There of course are use cases where Redux will be the right solution but those use cases are rare and far between.